 First, hydrate by drinking the proper amount of “alkaline water”.
 Second, wash the facial skin and eye area and leave the skin wet as well as the eye socket area.
 Third, the design of the “tan” Rosacea-Ltd IV disk allows for an easy application to the contour of the eye area or any other ‘eye area’ that has symptoms of Ocular Rosacea, redness or blepharitis, keratitis, iritis, hypopyon iritis, or conjunctivitis, styes, or seborrheic dermatitis.
 The Rosacea-Ltd IV “tan” disk is gently glided over the closed wet eyelid or eye socket area for a quick application of the ingredients which will dissolve the proper amount to the exterior closed eye lid.
 This process is only a 1/2 second application or a ‘touch application’ (like the model to the right) is needed to restore the beauty of the ocular rosacea or eye rosacea affected area usually within 7 to 10 days.

-Definition of Ocular Rosacea or eye rosacea or rosacea eyes
+Definition of Ocular Rosacea, eye rosacea or rosacea eyes

-Ocular rosacea also known as rosacea eyes or eye rosacea is defined as an inflammatory eye condition often associated with the skin condition acne rosacea.
-Ocular rosacea can cause a persistent burning or gritty feeling in the eyes of the rosacea patient with resulting eye redness.
-For others, it can manifest itself as inflamed and swollen eyelids with small inflamed bumps, eyelashes that may fall out, compounded by bloodshot eyes.
-The ophthalmic symptoms can vary widely, including blepharitis, conjunctivitis, iritis, iridocyclitis, hypopyoniritis, and even keratitis.
-(These conditions will be described in detail below.)
-The term ophthalmic or ocular rosacea covers all these symptoms.
-The most frequent symptoms, which may never progress to a more severe condition, are chronically inflamed margins of the eyelids with scales and crusts, quite similar to seborrheic dermatitis, with which ocular rosacea is often confused.
+Ocular rosacea also known as rosacea eyes or eye rosacea is defined as an inflammation of the eyes often associated with the skin condition acne rosacea.
+Ocular rosacea can cause a persistent burning or gritty feeling in one of both eyes of the rosacea patient with resulting eye redness.
+For others, it can manifest itself as inflamed and swollen eyelids with small red bumps, eyelashes that may fall out, compounded by bloodshot eyes.
+The ophthalmic symptoms can vary widely, including conjunctivitis, blepharitis, iridocyclitis, iritis, hypopyoniritis, and in more severe instances keratitis.
+The most common symptoms include chronically inflamed margins of the eyelids with possible scaling and crustiness.
+The appearance is quite similar to seborrheic dermatitis, with which ocular rosacea is often confused.
 Pain and abnormal sensitivity to light may be present.
 The ocular complications of rosacea are independent of the severity of facial rosacea.
 Ophthalmic or ocular rosacea is an all-inclusive term covering all these symptoms.

 The inflammatory ocular condition that affects the eyelids is Ocular Rosacea Blepharitis which has symptoms of burning, itching, dryness and therefore and irritation and red eye lids.
 Some patients have styes which are personally bothersome socially as well as physically.
 Some patients also have keratitis which involves the cornea which is red and irritated.
 Others have ocular rosacea conjunctivitis.